 Eurasian Watermilfoil Control

 The majority of Eurasian watermilfoil management in Vermont is borne by local entities, who dedicate considerable resources annually to manage this species.
 VTDEC provides technical assistance and manages Eurasian watermilfoil in some waterbodies where a local entity is not available.
 Permitted control methods in use include mechanical methods (mechanical harvesting, diver operated suction harvesting), physical methods (benthic mats) and chemical treatments.
-Active permits and those on notice for public comment can be found on our Aquatic Nuisance Control Public Notice website.
+Permits on notice for public comment can be found on the Vermont Environmental Notice Bulletin.
 Projects designed to manage or control Eurasian watermilfoil and other aquatic nuisance species are eligible for funding through DEC's Grant-in-Aid Program, and many towns use this grant opportunity to help fund watermilfoil management projects annually.

 Variable-leaved Watermilfoil Control